Finite elements#

 The ShapeValues class#

-A ShapeValues object stores the evaluation of a shape function at a given point.
+A ShapeValues object stores the values of shape functions at a given point.
 Thus, it carries 2 real vectors of:

 class ShapeValues